russross/canvasrsync/README.md

 File deletion
 -------------

-When you do NOT apply a filter, the tool will attempt to sync the course directory with the current content on Canvas.
+The tool will attempt to sync the course directory with the current content on Canvas.
 This means that it will only download files that are new or that have changed (unchanged files do not need to be re-downloaded), but it also means that it will delete files in the course directory that do not match what is currently in Canvas.
 This normally happens when a student changes her submission or drops the course, but it also means that files you create while grading will be deleted on the next sync.

+If you run the tool with search terms, deleting will only happen within directories that were synced, i.e., within directories for projects and students that matched the search terms.
+If you run it with no search terms, it will delete any file in the directory tree that it does not recognize.